MwareSolutions/react-native-video-old/README.md

 Note on iOS, controls are always shown when in fullscreen mode.

-Controls are not available Android because the system does not provide a stock set of controls.
-You will need to build your own or use a package like [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) or [react-native-video-player](https://github.com/cornedor/react-native-video-player).
+For Android MediaPlayer, you will need to build your own controls or use a package like [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) or [react-native-video-player](https://github.com/cornedor/react-native-video-player).

+Note on Android ExoPlayer, native controls are available by default.
+If needed, you can also add your controls or use a package like [react-native-video-controls].

-Platforms: iOS, react-native-dom
+Platforms: Android ExoPlayer, iOS, react-native-dom

+#### disableFocus
+Determines whether video audio should override background music/audio in Android devices.
+* ** false (default)** - Override background audio/music
+* **true** - Let background audio/music from other apps play

+Platforms: Android Exoplayer

 #### filter
 Add video filter